How to run world class One to Ones - Part 1: The Basics

 I often see my role as being to help people understand what they really think.
 To do that, it’s often a good idea to avoid offering direct advice, instead focusing on asking the right question at the right time.
 This allows people to find their own way to the solution, rather than having it delivered to them, which can end up feeling overly prescriptive.

-Here are some tools I use to make sure I’m asking the right questions:
+Here are some tools I use to make sure I’m asking the right questions (check out out performance review questions guide if you need help):

 - What/how, not why.
 Asking “what” and “how” instead of “why” usually comes across as less confrontational, and often ends up producing the answer to the “why” question.